 Most of us probably spend a lot of time riding our personal watercraft near our homes or maybe only a short drive away to a lake or river.
 A lot of watercraft launch ramps are on rural roads with lower speed limits than the interstate.
 Others like me may keep jet skis on a floating dock at a marina.
 But what if you want to head out to a different lake for a change in surroundings?

-Jet ski trailers with proper tires can be towed up to 75 to 80 mph.
-Most newer and well-maintained older jet ski trailers can handle speeds of at least 65 mph with the correct tires without any risks or problems.
+In general, jet ski trailers with the correct tire ratings can be towed up to 80 mph.
+Choice of tow vehicle matters.
+Most newer and well-maintained older jet ski trailers can handle speeds of at least 65 mph.
+Both the trailer and the tow vehicle must be kept in good running condition.

 Some states in the US don’t restrict jet ski trailers speeds to the posted truck and large commercial trailer speed limits, but it never hurts to check.
 This list from AAA is typically applied to larger trucks, but a few areas specify weight limits for the laws.